mythicnetwork/mythicfactions/README.md

-# mythicfactions
+# Mythic Network Factions

-The Official Coding Repository of Mythic Network Factions.
+The Official Mythic Network Factions Coding Repository.

+This is the dev branch and upcoming features are uploaded here.

-Here the development team of Mythic Network will commit and change items in this repository.
+Only the Developers of Mythic Network will add stuff to this repository and people who issue a pull ruquest.

-Head of Development Team,
+Kind regards,

+The Mythic Network Development Head
 NikosProGamer